k0r0pt/JsAM/README.md

 * Actor Respawning - In case nodes go down
 * Cluster Rebalancing - In case nodes are added
 * [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) support - So that we can deploy to Kubernetes Clusters
+* Caching - For when the same big message needs to be sent to many actors.
+This is helpful when number of nodes is far lesser than the number of actors the message needs to be sent to, thereby saving time spent on network transfers.
+* Ask Timeouts - Optional timeouts on ask operations can be specified with enviornment variable `JSAM_ASK_TIMEOUT` or as a parameter in the `ask` function.

 ### Planned features

+* Graceful shutdown - When receiving `SIGTERM`, nodes will tell the leader nodes (or the next in line) about all the actors and their states that will go down with them.

 ## How?